MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/uwp.md

 * NuGet 4.3 or later.

 > [!NOTE]
-> If you want to use Xamarin.Forms for UWP, please follow the Xamarin [Getting started](~/sdk/getting-started/xamarin.md) documentation instead of this one.
+> If you want to use Xamarin.Forms for UWP, follow the Xamarin [Getting started](~/sdk/getting-started/xamarin.md) documentation instead of this one.

 ## 2. Create your app in the App Center Portal to obtain the App Secret